Oxymetazoline: Rebound congestion

 Rebound congestion, or rhinitis medicamentosa, may occur.
 A 2006 review of the pathology of rhinitis medicamentosa concluded that use of oxymetazoline for more than three days may result in rhinitis medicamentosa and recommended limiting use to three days.

+Nosebleeds

+Although oxymetazoline can be used for treatment of nosebleeds, it can also cause them under certain conditions, especially when nasal passages are dry.
+Oxymetazoline is a nasal decongestant that constricts blood vessels in the nasal mucosa, thereby reducing swelling and improving airflow.
+However, its use can lead to dryness and irritation of the nasal lining, which can increase the likelihood of nosebleeds.